 4. Title Breadcrumb Navigation

 This type of breadcrumb navigation is one of the rarest and even the sites that once used it have stopped using it now.
-This breadcrumb navigation is seen on the title tag of the website, as shown in the screenshot below:
+This breadcrumb navigation is seen on the title tag of the website.

 This type of breadcrumb navigation was probably used to enhance on page SEO but it has absolutely no usability value and hence is a discontinued practice.

 These were the four types of breadcrumb navigation that you needed to know.
 Now, let’s look at reasons why having breadcrumb navigation is a MUST for your site.